plotly/documentation/_posts/r/2016-05-06-git-data-scientists.md

-## GitHub for Data Scientists wihtout the terminal
+## GitHub for Data Scientists without the terminal

 by [Sahir Bhatnagar](http://sahirbhatnagar.com/)